TheMat556/openleadr-playground/README.md

 ## ✨ Prerequisites

-💡 Suggestion: Make sure somekind of package manager is installed on your system.
-For example, Scoop for Windows, Homebrew for macOS, or Pacman for Linux.
-This makes it easier to install and maintain different python version
+💡 Suggestion: Make sure some kind of package manager is installed on your system (e.g., Scoop for Windows, Homebrew for macOS, or Pacman for Linux).
+This makes it easier to install and maintain different Python versions.
 This guide will specifically cover the installation of Python 3.12 using [Scoop](https://scoop.sh/) on Windows.

 ## 🛠️ Setup Instructions